Loudbooks/ReportBook/README.md

 4. When the program has finished, select `Upload to PasteBook` at the bottom.
 5. Copy this link and give it to whoever requested the log.

-*All private information is automatically blocked from the output.
-Feel free to review the log before sharing it.*

 ### macOS
 1. Press `⌘ + Space`, type in `Terminal`, and press Enter.
 Copy and paste the following command into the terminal and press Enter.
 ```bash